nuslumos/nuslumos.github.io/README.md

 First, add your picture to [/image/teampic](https://github.com/nuslumos/nuslumos.github.io/tree/master/images/teampic).
 Then, add your name here [/_data/team_members.yml](https://github.com/nuslumos/nuslumos.github.io/blob/master/_data/team_members.yml).
 Finally, create a readme file in [/team](https://github.com/nuslumos/nuslumos.github.io/tree/master/team) refering to existing files.

-Personal page is required to contain four parts: education，publication，presentation，award.
+Personal page is required to contain the following parts: biography/introduction, education，publication，presentation，award.
+Some of them can be skipped if you want.

 # How to add pubilication/news